robbyevans/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

+  results in s 500 (internal server error) the data from the form is not displayed on the DOM or updated in the database

   - How I debugged:
+  1.open Rails server logs to check the source of the problem 2.look at the last request that came through 3.locate the error message and find the source

+  - solution
+  the error originated from the Controller specifically NameError (uninitialized constant ToysController::Toys): resolved by correcting the name error from Toys to Toy. problem is now solved

 - Update the number of likes for a toy

+  brings up error unexpected end of JSON INPUT error

   - How I debugged:
+  1.check your fetch request in the front end if it is receiving a json response 2.check the controller action and make sure to render json

+  solution
+  - the back end controller action did not include render json
+  - added render json to the update action

 - Donate a toy to Goodwill (and delete it from our database)

+results in error ActionController::RoutingError (No route matches [DELETE] "/toys/9"):

   - How I debugged:
+  1.Check the error message in the Rails server logs

+  solution
+  - the error message in the rails server logs indicate that there is no route defined to handle  DELETE request in our router.rb
+  - added a route :destroy in our resources inside routes.rb